-What the Ocean Is, How It Works, and the Creatures That Live Within It
+What the Ocean Is, How It Works, and the Life Within It

-This page is a gentle introduction to the ocean and sea life for both kids and adults.
-We’ll explore what the ocean is, how it moves, how it supports life, and why it matters to everyone — even people who live far from the coast.
+This page offers a calm, accessible introduction to the ocean and sea life for both children and adults.
+Together, we will explore what the ocean is, how it moves, how it supports life, and why it matters — even to those who live far from the coast.

 What Is the Ocean?